kylesmart2/pihole-unbound/README.md

    i.e. 192.168.1.2:9000

    Enter a password for your adminstrator account, click local after intial sign-in to see your local container stack.

+10. Periodically check your Pi-hole admin page at the bottom to check to see if there is an update available.
+When there is an update available, ssh into your server, or pull up the server's terminal and enter these commands:

+    cd pihole
+    docker compose pull

+    Once the download has finised, simply run: docker compose up -d

+    If the output of that command shows Running 2/1 or Running 2/0, it didn't pull a new version of one or one may not have been available, or neither had an update.